yuichiok/MC_Data_Analysis/README.md

 # MC_Data_Analysis
 data analysis for event counter
+Everything is assumed to run at LPC